Revlimid Consumer (continued)

 Do not donate blood while using lenalidomide and for 4 weeks after stopping this drug.

 Males - This medication passes into semen.
-Therefore, always use a latex condom when having sexual intercourse with a woman of childbearing age, even if you have had a vasectomy.
-You must not donate sperm while using lenalidomide and for 4 weeks after stopping this drug.
+Therefore, while using lenalidomide and for 4 weeks after stopping the medication, do not donate sperm, and always use a latex condom when having sexual intercourse with a woman of childbearing age, even if you have had a vasectomy.

 Use two forms of effective birth control together for at least 4 weeks before beginning lenalidomide treatment, during lenalidomide treatment, and for 4 weeks after stopping lenalidomide, or avoid intercourse completely during this period.
 Reliable birth control is necessary even if you have been unable to get pregnant in the past.
 Consult your doctor for more information about the right forms of birth control to use during this therapy.